 Edwin Silvester Das was appointed as Independent Non-Executive Director on 15 February 2019.
-He is the Chairman of Audit Committee, and member of Nomination Committee and Remuneration Committee.
+He is the Chairman of Audit Committee, Nomination Committee, Remuneration Committee, and Risk Management and Investment Committee.

 Edwin Silvester Das had a long and distinguished banking and corporate career for more than 35 years both in Malaysia and abroad, with exposure to banks and various types of industries locally and abroad.